mjordan/larkm/README.md

 REST clients creating ARKs:

-* Must provide a `target` value in the JSON request body.
+* Normally provide a `target` value in the JSON request body (for the exception, see "ARKs with no resolvable URL target" below).
 * Must provide a `naan` value in the JSON request body.
 * May provide a `shoulder` value in the JSON request body.
    * If a shoulder is not provided, larkm will use its default shoulder.